qway/component_mirror/README.md

-directshow
+Mirror
 ==========
-This is the directshow Ubitrack submodule.
+This is the Mirror Ubitrack submodule.

 Description
 ----------
-The directshow contains MS Windows specific directshow framegrabber.
+The Mirror component lets you track things through mirrors.

 Usage
 -----